f-mc2/calculus-uc3m/src/site/notes/Home.md

 ---
-{"dg-publish":true,"permalink":"/home/","pinned":true,"tags":["gardenEntry"],"created":"2023-04-24T15:22:21.822+02:00","updated":"2023-07-04T22:35:58.943+02:00"}
+{"dg-publish":true,"permalink":"/home/","pinned":true,"tags":["gardenEntry"],"created":"2023-04-24T15:22:21.822+02:00","updated":"2023-07-08T10:26:07.797+02:00"}
 ---

 # Introductory remarks

-This digital garden contains the notes for the course of Calculus for Robotics Engineering at the UC3M taught by [Florio M. Ciaglia](https://floriomciaglia.wordpress.com/) in the academic year 2022/2023.
-As such, they **will not** grant a full understanding of the concepts and ideas needed to pass the exam, so that it is always better to rely on the bibliographic references suggested in the [_Ficha Reina_](https://aplicaciones.uc3m.es/cpa/generaFicha?est=381&plan=478&asig=19080&idioma=2).
-Moreover, besides the exercises provided in this digital garden, it is warmly suggested to try as many exercises as possible from the bibliographic sources suggested in the [_Ficha Reina_](https://aplicaciones.uc3m.es/cpa/generaFicha?est=381&plan=478&asig=19080&idioma=2), from [here](https://tutorial.math.lamar.edu/Problems/CalcI/CalcI.aspx) and [here](https://tutorial.math.lamar.edu/ProblemsNS/CalcI/CalcI.aspx) for one-variable functions - Calculus I, and from [here](https://tutorial.math.lamar.edu/Problems/CalcII/CalcII.aspx) and [here](https://tutorial.math.lamar.edu/ProblemsNS/CalcII/CalcII.aspx) for multi-variable functions - Calculus II.
+This digital garden contains the notes for the course of Calculus for Robotics Engineering at the UC3M taught by [me](https://floriomciaglia.wordpress.com/) in the academic year 2023/2024.
+As such, they **do not** grant a full understanding of the concepts and ideas needed to pass the exam, so that it is always better to rely on the bibliographic references suggested in the [_Ficha Reina_](https://aplicaciones.uc3m.es/cpa/generaFicha?est=381&plan=478&asig=19080&idioma=2).
+Moreover, besides the exercises provided in this digital garden, it is warmly suggested to try as many exercises as possible from the bibliographic sources mentioned before, and from [here](https://tutorial.math.lamar.edu/Problems/CalcI/CalcI.aspx) and [here](https://tutorial.math.lamar.edu/ProblemsNS/CalcI/CalcI.aspx) (for one-variable functions - Calculus I), and from [here](https://tutorial.math.lamar.edu/Problems/CalcII/CalcII.aspx) and [here](https://tutorial.math.lamar.edu/ProblemsNS/CalcII/CalcII.aspx) (for multi-variable functions - Calculus II).

 ## Online resources

-In this digital era, a lot of incredibly useful resources are available out there in the web, and I will list now just a few of them.
+In this digital era, a lot of useful resources are available out there in the web.
+Below there is a list of some of these resources I personally use.
 Of course, you are strongly encouraged to dive the web and find your own personal resources.

 ### Wikipedia (in English)